daydy225/extended_bloglist_ap-2/readme.md

 ## 7.15: Individual user view

 - Implement a view to the application that displays all of the basic information related to users.

+## 7.16: Blog view

+- Implement a separate view for blog posts.